do-community/dns-tool/README.md

 To setup the build/develop environment, you will need to run `npm i` with Node 12+ installed.
 This will install the dependencies to allow you to build the project.

-To develop for the DNS tool run `npm run dev:tools:dns-tool`, and to develop for the SPF explainer run `npm run dev:tools:spf-explainer`.\
+To develop for the DNS tool run `npm run dev:tools:dns-lookup`, and to develop for the SPF explainer run `npm run dev:tools:spf-explainer`.\
 This will start a development server that will automatically reload the codebase when changes occur.

 If you wish to host these tools on a service, simply run `npm run build`.
 This will run all the necessary build scripts automatically to build all the tools present in the source folder.\
 You can then take the `dist` folder and put it on your web server/bucket.
-The `dist` folder will contain the folders `dns-tool` and `spf-explainer` which will each have their respective tools inside.\
+The `dist` folder will contain the folders `dns-lookup` and `spf-explainer` which will each have their respective tools inside.\
 Travis CI does this automatically for this repository to deploy to gh-pages.

 ## Source Structure